ralna/RALFit/libRALFit/README.md

 ## Building with custom compiler and libraries

-This sections shows how to build RALFit using an accelerated compiler (AMD, Intel, etc) and linking to performant LAPACK/BLAS libraries (e.g. AOCL, MKL).
+This section shows how to build RALFit using an accelerated compiler (AMD, Intel, etc) and linking to performant LAPACK/BLAS libraries (e.g. AOCL, MKL).
 We illustrate how to build using AMD's AOCC compiler and AOCL accelerated BLAS and LAPACK libraries.